dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 The majority of respondents reported at least some reliance on AI for tasks like code explanation, documentation, writing code, code optimization, and code explanation.
 This suggests a growing acceptance and integration of AI tools into the core activities of software development.

-#### Hypothesis

-The types of tasks developers rely on AI for might be influenced by factors such as the maturity of AI tools available for those specific tasks and the perceived reliability of AI in performing those functions.
-Additionally, we suspect as more developers use more AI, they will naturally become more reliant on it.

 ### Surfaces of interaction: where AI meets development

 We investigated the "surfaces" where developers interact with AI, focusing on the environments and tools where AI is most commonly encountered.